tm-pham/handhygiene_modelling/README.md

 ## Model code
 The simulation code was built by Thi Mui Pham using R (version 4.0.1).

-The code is divided into several parts.
-Please find a short overview below.

 ### Most important functions

 handhygiene_functions.R: Functions to compute the probability of infection with respect to hand hygiene frequency/delay as a function of half-life of prob. of persistence